NexPlayer/Android-SDK/advanced.md

 | shadowColor   | The shadow color, or null to use the color from the original caption data.            |
 | shadowOpacity | The shadow opacity as an integer, from 0 (transparent) to 255 (fully opaque).         |

-#### boolean SetSourceByteStream (int serviceNo, byte[ ]Data,int len)
+#### boolean SetSourceByteStream (int serviceNo, byte[ ] Data, int len)

 This method sets the source of the byte stream for CEA 708 closed captions.

-Similar to the channels in CEA 608 closed captions, CEA 708 services often provide different closed caption infor- mation for the given content, for example captions in different languages.
+Similar to the channels in CEA 608 closed captions, CEA 708 services often provide different closed caption information for the given content, for example captions in different languages.

 **Parameters**